guardian/path-manager/readme.md

 is what oracle is calling the database, typically the bit at the end of a jdbc connectionString.
 Creating this file with the correct values is left as a exercise for the reader.

-To run the migrator put a copy of the jar on a path manager instance (or an instance with the same instance profile allowing access to dynamo, tags etc.), set up the config and then execute
+To run the migrator put a copy of the jar on an r2 admin instance (or a GC2 instance with access to the database), set up the config and then execute

 ```
     java -jar migrator.jar
 ```

-This will read all the paths in the R2 db and insert them into dynamo.
+This will read all the paths in the R2 db and send them to the the environment's pathmanager to insert them into dynamo.
 It will also bump the dynamo sequence to larger than the R2 one.

 If you only want ro migrate paths run